Does Sex Trafficking Really Happen in The U.S.?

 It’s true that many girls who are in this lifestyle dress promiscuously, but many times these girls are wearing everyday clothes, jeans, hoodies and tennis shoes.
 We need to remember that this lifestyle does not discriminate and will exploit everyday people who come in all shapes, sizes and colors.
 When we assume that victims will look a certain way, we miss out on opportunities to help potential victims.

 The media culture has given us a new idea of what a pimp is.
 Main-stream hip hop has given the term pimp a new look and meaning.
 A pimp is a man who has lots of money, nice cars, and is surrounded by beautiful women.
 Another typical stereotypes of pimps are men who are dressed in flamboyant clothes and carry a pimp cup or pimp cane.
 Pimps are real but they do not fit those stereotypes.
 Pimps can be both men and women.
 They are young and old and represent all races.
 Pimps are traffickers, men and women, who prey on vulnerable individuals.
 They psychologically or physically manipulate the victim to have sex for money.
 Some pimps use psychological manipulation to control their victims while others use physical force to keep their victims under submission.

-To identify a potential victim of sex trafficking, look for these signs:
+Here are some signs to identify a potential victim of sex trafficking.